Proper affine actions in non-swinging representations: Choice of a reference Jordan projection

-\end{assumption} \begin{remark} By Proposition~\ref{convex_hull}, this is the case if and only if the highest restricted weight of~$\rho$ is a $\mathbb{Z}$-linear combination of restricted roots. \end{remark} We lose no generality in assuming this, because this assumption is necessary for condition~\ref{itm:main_condition}\ref{itm:fixed_by_l} of the Main Theorem (which is also Assumption~\ref{transl_space}, see below) to hold.
-Indeed, any nonzero vector fixed by~$L$ is in particular fixed by~$A \subset L$, which means that it belongs to the zero restricted weight space.
+\begin{remark} We lose no generality in assuming this property, because it comes as a consequence of condition~\ref{itm:main_condition}\ref{itm:fixed_by_l} of the Main Theorem (which is also Assumption~\ref{transl_space}, see below).
+Indeed, any nonzero vector fixed by~$L$ is in particular fixed by~$A \subset L$, which means that it belongs to the zero restricted weight space. \end{remark}

+\begin{remark} Conversely, this assumption provides the bare minimum without which the conclusion of the Main Theorem is certain to fail.
+In fact without this assumption, the group $G \ltimes V$ cannot even have \emph{any} infinite Zariski-dense subgroup acting properly.
+Indeed, let $\Gamma$~be such a subgroup; using a lemma due to Selberg, we lose no generality in assuming $\Gamma$ to be torsion-free.
+On the other hand, the linear part of a generic element~$g$ of such a group does not have~$1$ as an eigenvalue.
+This means that $g$ has a fixed point, which is a contradiction. \end{remark}

 In that case, for generic~$X$ we actually have